 - What is your strategy for Quality Assurance and cross-browser testing?

-These questions are a starting point for assessing the skills and experience required of a web developer.
-Augment this list with questions specific to your company’s needs to find the right fit for your team.
+These questions are just a starting point for assessing the skills and experience required of a web developer.
+Make sure to augment this list with questions specific to your company’s needs to find the right fit for your team, which should include questions for culture fit.